mapbender/mapbender-documentation/en/functions/backend/FOM/users.rst

 .. image:: ../../../../en/functions/backend/FOM/user_forgot_password.png

 After that, the user should receive an e-mail with a link which leads to a page where a password reset is possible.
-The link isn't valid anymore after this operation.
+The link is not valid anymore after this operation.
 The text of the mail can be customized in the /FOM/UserBundle/Resources/translations/messages.en.xlf file.

 The functionality can be switched off in the config.yml.